 From diagnosing illnesses and providing correct treatments to ensuring your goldies are happy with their setup and your maintenance, this book brings our blog to life in color and will help you to be the best goldfishkeeper you can be.

 Slimbodied/Streamlined Goldfish with a Double Tail

-The next grouping of different goldfish varieties all have a streamlined body but with a double tail, as opposed the single-tail seen in the previous group.
+The next grouping of different goldfish varieties all have a streamlined body but with a double tail, as opposed to the single-tail seen in the previous group.

 4. Wakin Goldfish

 This breed is finally making a comeback.
 (Hint: you say it “wa-keen.”)
 Their bodies are a little deeper than a Comet or a Shubunkin.
 But instead of having one tail fin, they actually have two fan-shaped ones.
 They also have two anal fins instead of one.
 So, technically it’s a fancy goldfish.
-But in every other way it’s most like a single-tail.
+But in every other way, it’s most like a single-tail.
 Wakins have helped to create many of the fancies we have today.
 They usually have red or red and white coloring like a koi.
-Usually they get around a foot long.
+Usually, they get around a foot long.

 5. Jikin Goldfish

 The shape of the Jikin goldfish is pretty much the same as the Wakin’s.
 Long body, short double tail.
 What makes them special is their color pattern.
 It’s called “12 Reds.”
 The Jikin is white with red lips, both gill plates, dorsal fin, and all 4 paired fins.
 Sometimes any extra red scales on the body of the fish are plucked off by hand to keep the pattern!
 They will grow to be a little under a foot in length.